sapir/tinywhat/README.md

+# tinywhat

-I/O control system for ATtiny
+Simple interpreted programming language for ATtiny

+(still a WIP)